-For a three-digit number, your Fair Isaac Corporation, or FICO®, score carries a good deal of weight.
-From applying for a new credit card with attractive rewards or a personal loan to cover a large expense to getting a mortgage for a house or taking out a private student loan for college, your FICO score plays a key role in conveying to banks and other lenders that you’re a creditworthy individual who can take on the financial responsibility of borrowing money and paying it back.
-Having a good FICO score can qualify you for better borrowing terms and ultimately save you money.
+For a three-digit number, your Fair Isaac Corporation, or FICO® Score carries a lot of weight.
+From applying for a new credit card with attractive rewards, or a personal loan to cover a large expense, to getting a mortgage for a house or taking out a private student loan for college, your FICO® Score plays a key role showing banks and other lenders that you’re a creditworthy individual who can take on the financial responsibility of borrowing money and paying it back.
+Having a good FICO® Score can qualify you for better borrowing terms and ultimately save you money.

-Your FICO score is one of the most important numbers associated with your finances.
-As a result, you’ll want to make sure that you’re both aware of your FICO score and practicing positive behaviors that can help you build and maintain a strong one.
+Your FICO® Score is one of the most important numbers associated with your finances.
+As a result, you’ll want to make sure that you’re aware of your FICO® Score and also practicing positive behaviors that can help you build and maintain a strong one.

-To help get you familiar with FICO scores and set you on the path to building a good credit profile, let’s break down what you need to know:
+To help get you familiar with FICO® Score and set you on the path to building a good credit profile, let’s break down what you need to know:

-Your FICO score (i.e. your credit score) is a measurement of your creditworthiness and it informs lenders, such as banks and credit unions, about your ability to take on debt and pay it back.
+Your FICO® Score (i.e. your credit score) is a measurement of your creditworthiness.
+It informs lenders, such as banks and credit unions, about your ability to take on debt and pay it back.
 In general, the better your score, the better you’ll look to lenders when you’re applying to borrow money.

-In reviewing your FICO score, lenders can see your borrowing history and estimate your credit risk – or in other words, how likely you are to repay your debt.
+In reviewing your FICO® Score, lenders can see your borrowing history and estimate your credit risk—in other words, how likely you are to repay your debt.

 - Payment history (35%) – How successful you’ve been in paying credit account bills on time

-- Credit utilization (30%) – The amount of credit and loans you are borrowing compared to the amount of credit you have available
+- Credit utilization (30%) – The amount of credit and loans you're borrowing compared to the amount of credit you have available

 - Length of credit history (15%) – How long you’ve had credit